PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 ### Doing the Calculation (pages 368-378) ###

 (At last, are we to be shown how?
 Well, partly.)
-Calculates the probability of a "biological system", using protein folds as one example, invoking Douglas Axe's experiments which find that only one in 10<sup>-77</sup> randomly constructued proteins were
+Calculates the probability of a "biological system", using protein folds as one example, invoking Douglas Axe's experiments which that only one in 10<sup>-77</sup> randomly constructed proteins would have enough of the proper structure and sequence to make a minimally functional &beta;-lactamase enzyme.
+Axe's paper was in <em>Journal of Molecular Biology</em>, volume 341, issue 5, page 1295 in 2004.
+The argument is based on the view that to get started evolving a &beta;-lactamase enzyme one must have random assembly of such a protein, before natural selection can act.
+The example uses the protein sequence, with a 20-letter alphabet, as the string, equivalent to about a 648-bit string.
+Dembski and
+Ewert do not try to quantitate the length of the "description" needed.
+They acknowledge that evolutionary biologistss would argue that there might be other paths to the same functionality, without using these specific structures.

+What

 ### The Breakdown of Evolvability (pages 378-381) ###